-To enforce UE number local quota, the QEF is supported by AMF, the QCF is supported by master AMF or NSSF.
+To enforce UE number local quota, the QEF is supported by AMF, the QCF is supported by master AMF or NSSF or OAM.
 If the QCF is supported by the master AMF, the information of the master AMF is preconfigured in the AMF.